 - Skeletal anatomic features that may affect surgery.

-This advanced knowledge of each patient’s needs helps AOS surgeons plan precise and effective treatment which is delivered at our Peoria, Galesburg, and Macomb facilities.
+This advanced knowledge of each patient’s needs helps AOS surgeons plan precise and effective treatment which is delivered at our Peoria and Galesburg facilities.
 While wisdom teeth extractions are very common procedures, the surgery calls for a high degree of expertise to perform safely and predictably.
 For example, upper wisdom teeth may be positioned near the sinuses and lower wisdom teeth may be located near a sensory nerve.
 Both are important to preserve as part of surgery.